 - Milia: According to Lortscher, milia can occur spontaneously, and they’re often mistaken for acne because they’re typically found on the face and appear as small white or yellow bumps with a smooth dome shape, but milia is essentially a hardened buildup of keratin that can’t be popped like a pimple.
 Lortscher describes them as very small (less than 3mm in diameter if you’re counting) and notes that they can vary from solitary to grouped lesions.
 Most often, milia resolve on their own or, funny enough, with topical acne medications that exfoliate the skin, but they can persist for many, many months.
 You can also see a dermatologist to extract them if their appearance bothers you.

-- Fungal Acne: If you have small, uniform (and at times itchy) bumps that spread across a central area, like your forehead, jaw, hairline, chest, and back, you might have what’s commonly called fungal acne.
+- Malassezia folliculitis: If you have small, uniform (and at times itchy) bumps that spread across a central area, like your forehead, jaw, hairline, chest, and back, you might have what’s commonly called "fungal acne" (though this is not the medical term).
 This condition is tricky in the sense that there is a lot of overlap between ordinary acne (acne vulgaris) and acne made worse by fungus.
 “Fungal acne, or malassezia folliculitis, is caused by pityrosporum, a naturally occurring fungus that lives on our skin,” Lortscher explains.
 “The yeast of the fungus can grow in pores in moist environments—you might accidentally nurture the fungi by exposing your skin to sweat and friction, potentially pore-clogging ingredients, or humidity.”
 To help avoid fungal acne, rinse off any time you break a serious sweat and check your products for potentially pore-clogging ingredients.
 To treat it, Lortscher suggests using a product with zinc pyrithione, which has antimicrobial properties that help to stop the growth of acne-causing fungus and bacteria.

 Now that we've covered what isn't acne, let's get into the nitty-gritty of what is.